saraho4237/jeopardy/README.md

 The matrices are updated based on the topic that maximizes:
 **P (topic | doc)* P (word | topic)**

-# INCLUDE MORE ABOUT LDA...pic of Dirichlet distribution

 ### Model Optimization

 How to improve the gensim LDA model?